A conveyancer licence allows you to do legal work in relation to property transactions such as a sale or lease of land, or the granting of a mortgage.

 What you need

-- a completed Mutual recognition application form – PDF in PDF or JPG format
+- copies of your qualifications in PDF or JPG format

 - completed copies of the following forms, if applicable, in PDF or JPG format:

 - if you intend to trade under a business name, a copy of your Australian Securities and Investments Commission (ASIC) business name certificate in PDF or JPG format

 How to apply

 - Check the eligibility requirements.

 - Gather your supporting documents.